Electric Dreams (film): Production

-Barron took the script to Virgin Films, and it agreed to finance within four days.
+Barron took the script to Virgin Films, who agreed to finance it within four days.
+Boy George visited the set and, after reading the script, agreed to provide music for the film, eventually performing two tracks.
 The film was presold to Metro-Goldwyn-Mayer who held rights for the U.S., Canada, Japan and South East Asia.
 Two months after Virgin agreed to make the movie, filming began in San Francisco on October 11, 1983.
+During filming, Barron said, "The fact that there's so much music has to do with the success of Flashdance.
+This film isn't Flashdance 2.
+Flashdance worked because of the dancing.
+It didn't have a story.
+Electric Dreams does."

+Bud Cort provided the voice of the computer.
+The director did not want him to be seen by the other actors during scenes so Cort recorded his lines in a padded box on a sound stage.
+He said, "It got a little lonely in there, I must admit.
+I kept waiting to meet the other actors, but nobody came to say hello."
+Boy George visited the set and, as a fan of Harold and Maude, got Cort's autograph.
 Virginia Madsen later recalled she "was very spoiled on that movie, because it was such a lovefest that I now believe that every movie should be like that...
 I had a mad, crazy crush on Lenny Von Dohlen.
 God, we were so... we were head-over-heels for each other.
 Nothing happened, and at this point, I admit it: I wanted it to happen...
 He's still one of my best friends."

-Bud Cort provided the voice of the computer.
-The director did not want Cort to be seen by the other actors during scenes so Cort had to do his lines in a padded box on a sound stage.
-He said, "It got a little lonely in there, I must admit.
-I kept waiting to meet the other actors, but nobody came to say hello."
-Boy George visited the set and, being a fan of Harold and Maude, got Cort's autograph.

-The computer hardware company's name in the film is "Pinecone," a play on Apple Computer.

-Fans of Electric Dreams have noted the similarities between the film and Spike Jonze's Her.
-When asked about it, Jonze claimed to have never seen the former film.
+At the 1984 Cannes Film Festival, Keith Turner of Virgin Films marketed the film aggressively alongside the studio's adaptation of Nineteen Eighty-Four, decorating the negotiation suite with large color prints from Electric Dreams.
+Buyers were skeptical of 1984, but Turner reported "brisk" business for Electric Dreams, closing deals in seven major territories within the first week and confidently predicting it would "sell in every territory".